mattdean1/contentful-sync-redis/README.md

 #### What does this package do?

-It keeps a copy of your Contentful space in Redis, using the [Contentful Sync API](https://www.contentful.com/developers/docs/concepts/sync/).
+- Keeps a copy of your Contentful space in Redis, using the [Contentful Sync API](https://www.contentful.com/developers/docs/concepts/sync/).
+- Provides a helper function to resolve [Links](https://www.contentful.com/developers/docs/concepts/links/) inside your entries.

 #### Why wouldn't I use the Contentful Javascript SDK?